DevExpress-Examples/how-to-use-the-wpf-wizardservice/Readme.md

 You can specify Show_ and Allow_ properties in both [WizardPage](https://docs.devexpress.com/WPF/DevExpress.Xpf.Controls.WizardPage) and [Wizard](https://docs.devexpress.com/WPF/DevExpress.Xpf.Controls.Wizard).
 The **Wizard**'s properties have a higher priority than corresponding **WizardPage**'s properties.

 ViewModels in this project implement ISupportWizard_Command interfaces that expose the Can_ property and the On_ method.
 Use the Can_ property to enable/disable the corresponding navigation button.
 When a user clicks the button, the **Wizard** executes the On_ method, and the [WizardService.Navigate](https://docs.devexpress.com/WPF/DevExpress.Xpf.Controls.WizardService.Navigate(System.String-System.Object-System.Object-System.Object)) method switches the Wizard to the specified page.
 The ISupportWizard_Command's properties have a higher priority than corresponding **WizardPage**'s properties.

-The ISupportWizard_Command's Can_ property value has a higher priority than the **WizardPage**'s Allow_ property value.

 The following table lists Wizard buttons and API used to customize their behavior: